cycle/docs/docs/en/annotated/entity.md

 database       | string | Database name.
 Defaults to `null` (default database) readonlySchema | bool   | Set to `true` to disable schema synchronization for the assigned table.
 Defaults to `false` source         | class  | Entity source class (internal).
-Defaults to `Cycle\ORM\Select\Source` constrain      | class  | Class name of constraint to be applied to every entity query.
+Defaults to `Cycle\ORM\Select\Source` scope          | class  | Class name of scope to be applied to every entity query.
 Defaults to `null`

 For example, a  typical entity description might look like: